zlopez101/Lunch/Readme.md

 * Storing all lunchs taken by users, and auto-completing for recent lunchs taken?

-* Prett-ify the website
-    * could make the website look more pleasing,

 * Prevention of certain LunchTimes
     * Ideally, employees would stagger their lunchs so that everyone wouldn't be off at the same time.
 However, I could set up an internal monitoring system that manages LunchTime creation.
 If x % of folks have already taken a lunch between certain hours, no more Lunchs could be taken until the end of some period.